Installing a 220-volt outlet isn’t all that hard at all. Following the instructions in my video, you’ll be fine.

 So here’s the deal on installing more than one per circuit.
 It’s all math by the way, oh yeah, and lots more money.
 If you have 2 220 outlets and each one is 20 amps.
 You’ll need to use #8 wire for the whole circuit including a 40 amp breaker.
 Now just the wire alone is going to cost you.
 So yes you can, but do you really want to?

-If you’re looking for instructions on how to install a 4 wire 220 outlet see this video
+If you’re looking for instructions on how to install a 4-wire 220 outlet see this video

 The red wire is really just red for the picture.
 If you’re using a 12/2 wire you would simply just use the white and the black wires to power the outlet and the bare copper for the ground that I show here in brown.
 Don’t think you can just use two separate breakers.
 It just doesn’t work that way.